nEXam-App/nEXam-doc/Use_Case_Specification/use_case_EditExam.md

 Feature: Use Case 2 edit an existing Exam
     As a USER
     I want to edit the information of an existing exam.
-    Therefore I will get shown the topic and additional information (subject, content and date) of the selected exam.
+    Therefore I will get shown the subject, date and all topics of the selected exam.

     Background:
         Given The application has the needed local permissions